 Science for everyone

 All registered UTM undergraduate students are eligible to enrol in ANT101H5 Introduction to Biological Anthropology and Archaeology.
-Even if you do not have a background in sciences, enroling in ANT101H5 can start you on the path to studying anthropology science subfields such as Biological Anthropology, Forensic Anthropology, Archaeology, or the Anthropology of Health, a focus that will be of particular value to students interested in pursuing careers in public health.
+Even if you do not have a background in sciences, ANT101H5 opens a path to studying anthropology science subfields such as biological anthropology, forensic anthropology, archaeology, or the anthropology of health - a focus of particular value to students interested in pursuing careers in public health.

 "I took ANT101, the Introduction to Biological Anthropology and Archaeology course and I just loved it.
-Anthropology is such a huge discipline that I never knew existed...You get an understanding of many topics you would cover in the “traditional” physical sciences, just in a unique way that is human-centered and relevant." - Quote from undergraduate student specializing in Anthropology
+Anthropology is such a huge discipline that I never knew existed...You get an understanding of many topics you would cover in the “traditional” physical sciences, just in a unique way that is human-centered and relevant." - Undergraduate student specializing in anthropology

 Discover new ways to see ourselves